MrFriendCS/H-CS/docs/H-CS-SDD.md

 names = ["Alan", "Beth", "Carl", "Dina"] count = 0

+# Repeat for each value
 for index in range(len(names)):

+    # Compare current value with target value
     if names[index] == "Carl":
         count = count + 1